John Harvey Kellogg: Remedial properties of water

 According to Kellogg, water provides remedial properties partly because of vital resistance and partly because of its physical properties.
 For Kellogg, the medical uses of water begin with its function as a refrigerant, a way to lower body heat by way of dissipating its production as well as by conduction.
 "There is not a drug in the whole materia medica that will diminish the temperature of the body so readily and so efficiently as water."
 Water can also serve as a sedative.
 While other substances serve as sedatives by exerting their poisonous influences on the heart and nerves, water is a gentler and more efficient sedative without any of the negative side-effects seen in these other substances.
 Kellogg states that a cold bath can often reduce one's pulse by 20 to 40 beats per minute quickly, in a matter of a few minutes.
 Additionally, water can function as a tonic, increasing both the speed of circulation and the overall temperature of the body.
 A hot bath accelerates one's pulse from 70 to 150 beats per minute in 15 minutes.
 Water is also useful as an anodyne since it can lower nervous sensibility and reduce pain when applied in the form of hot fomentation.
 Kellogg argues that this procedure will often give one relief where every other drug has failed to do so.
 He also believed that no other treatment could function as well as an antispasmodic, reducing infantile convulsions and cramps, as water.
 Water can be an effective astringent as, when applied cold, it can arrest hemorrhages.
 Moreover, it can be very effective in producing bowel movements.
 Whereas purgatives would introduce "violent and unpleasant symptoms", water would not.
 Although it would not have much competition as an emetic at the time, Kellogg believed that no other substance could induce vomiting as well as water did.
 Returning to one of Kellogg's most admired qualities of water, it can function as a "most perfect eliminative".
 Water can dissolve waste and foreign matter from the blood.
-These many uses of water led Kellogg to belief that "the aim of the faithful physician should be to accomplish for his patient the greatest amount of good at the least expence [sic] of vitality; and it is an indisputable fact that in a large number of cases water is just the agent with which this desirable end can be obtained."
+These many uses of water led Kellogg to believe that "the aim of the faithful physician should be to accomplish for his patient the greatest amount of good at the least expence [sic] of vitality; and it is an indisputable fact that in a large number of cases water is just the agent with which this desirable end can be obtained."